Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: System specifications

 \section{System specifications}

-~ All our numerical results are obtained from exact numerical diagonalization of the real space tight-binding Hamiltonian in noninteracting systems and the effective single-particle Hamiltonian in interacting systems.
+~ All our numerical results are obtained from exact numerical diagonalization of the real-space tight-binding Hamiltonian in noninteracting systems and the effective single-particle Hamiltonian in interacting systems.
 The latter ones are obtained after decomposing the four-fermion interaction terms, capturing the on-site Hubbard and NN Coulomb repulsions, in the Hartree channel.
-Therefore, it is worth mentioning the lattice systems yielding Dirac liquids, Fermi liquids, and (quasi) flat band on Euclidean and hyperbolic planes, the system sizes (number of lattice points), and the boundary conditions we impose therein up front in the manuscript.
+Therefore, it is worth mentioning the lattice systems yielding Dirac liquids, Fermi liquids, and (quasi)-flat band on Euclidean and hyperbolic planes, the system sizes (number of lattice points), and the boundary conditions we impose therein up front.

-An Euclidean Dirac (Fermi) liquid is realized on a half-filled monolayer~\cite{grpahene:Wallace} (Bernal-stacked bilayer~\cite{graphene:RMP}) honeycomb lattice, and a quasi flat band is found on a half-filled square lattice, resulting from the Van Hove singularity displaying logarithmically diverging density of states close to the zero-energy~\cite{GF:DOS}.
+A Euclidean Dirac (Fermi) liquid is realized on a half-filled monolayer~\cite{grpahene:Wallace} (Bernal-stacked bilayer~\cite{graphene:RMP}) honeycomb lattice, and a quasi flat band is found on a half-filled square lattice, resulting from the van Hove singularity displaying logarithmically diverging density of states close to the zero energy~\cite{GF:DOS}.
 On all the Euclidean lattices we always impose periodic boundary conditions in both directions.
 All the numerical calculations are performed on a monolayer (Bernal-stacked bilayer) honeycomb lattice containing 2400 (4800) lattice sites, and a square lattice that is composed of 3600 sites.
-Therefore, in Bernal-stacked bilayer honeycomb lattice each layer contains 2400 sites and periodic boundary conditions are imposed on each layer individually.
+Therefore, in the Bernal-stacked bilayer honeycomb lattice each layer contains 2400 sites and periodic boundary conditions are imposed on each layer individually.

-Dirac liquid, Fermi liquid, and flat band system are also found on $\{ 10, 3\}$, $\{ 16, 3\}$, and $\{ 8, 4\}$ hyperbolic lattices, respectively~\cite{HL:19}.
-All the numerical calculations are performed on the third generation $\{ 10, 3\}$, second generation $\{ 16, 3\}$, and third generation $\{ 8, 4\}$ hyperbolic lattices, containing 2880, 2704, and 1968 lattice sites, respectively, and with open boundary conditions.
-On any hyperbolic lattice, the center plaquette corresponds to the zeroth generation, and each successive layer of plaquettes constitutes its progressively next generation, see Fig.~\ref{fig:NHLattice}(b).
+Dirac liquid, Fermi liquid, and flat-band systems are also found on $\{ 10, 3\}$, $\{ 16, 3\}$, and $\{ 8, 4\}$ hyperbolic lattices, respectively~\cite{HL:19}.
+All the numerical calculations are performed on the third-generation $\{ 10, 3\}$, second-generation $\{ 16, 3\}$, and third-generation $\{ 8, 4\}$ hyperbolic lattices, containing 2880, 2704, and 1968 lattice sites, respectively, and with open boundary conditions.
+On any hyperbolic lattice, the center plaquette corresponds to the zeroth generation, and each successive layer of plaquettes constitutes its progressively next generation; see Fig.~\ref{fig:NHLattice}(b).
 Since the self-consistent solutions for the CDW and SDW orders are obtained on hyperbolic lattices with open boundary conditions, only for these systems we analyze their spatial variation and finite size effects.